exercism/ruby/hamming/GETTING_STARTED.md

     ArgumentError: wrong number of arguments (2 for 0) in `compute' hamming_test.rb:12:in `test_no_difference_between_identical_strands'

-The method `compute` needs to take an argument.
+The method `compute` needs to take two arguments.

 These are examples of method definitions that take arguments:

     def self.greet(name)
     end

-    def self.drink(beverage)
+    def self.drink(beverage,size)
     end

-Change the `compute` method definition so it takes an argument.
+Change the `compute` method definition so it takes two arguments.

 ## Step 5